qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

-If we want to delete an entire polygon, we can do that by first selecting the polygon using the regular |mActionSelect| :sup:`Select Features` tool.
+If we want to delete an entire polygon, we can do that by first selecting the polygon using the regular |mActionSelect| :sup:`Select Single Feature` tool.
 You can select multiple features for deletion.
 Once you have the selection set, use the |mActionDeleteSelected| :sup:`Delete Selected` tool to delete the features.